 Useful Tips to make the perfect Bhaji

 - Use a little grated beets when you cook the veggies to get a deep brown color.
 I did not have beets, so I haven't used them.
-You can try using it to get a nice color.
+You can try using it to get a nice dark pink color tinge, as in beetroot curd pachadi.

 - Although any vegetables can be used in this dish, it is better to use veggies like potatoes, carrots, and cauliflower for the authentic taste.